mages-g/ADHD-RAG-Smartbot/README.md

 ## Key Features

 - **Fully Local Processing**: All components run on your machine, with no data sent to external APIs
-- **Document Processing**: Automatically extracts and processes text from medical PDFs
+- **Document Processing**: Automatically extracts and processes text from psychiatric PDFs
 - **Vector Search**: Uses semantic search to find the most relevant information for each query
-- **Context-Aware Responses**: Generates answers based only on the retrieved medical literature
+- **Context-Aware Responses**: Generates answers based only on the retrieved psychiatric literature
 - **Source Attribution**: Provides the sources of information used to generate each answer
 - **Modular Architecture**: Easily extensible with new data sources or models
 - **Interactive Web Interface**: User-friendly Streamlit interface for asking questions